Ramenisneat/remoteNeofetch/README.md

 # What I changed.
 neofetch itself is just a bash script, so if you just need a normal neofetch splash with your distro's ascii art, just neofetch is enough.

 If you want to handle image support, it gets weird, because neofetch runs dependencies that you install.

+Without sudo means no installing which means no images :(

+So I built from source the dependencies I needed (ImageMagick, icat and Iterm2-imgcat).
+Imagemagick is just the official Imagemagick gcc AppImage, I renamed it to convert for it to be used in neofeth. icat is built from the official repo link below. imgcat is a bash script found on the official iterm2 website.

-Without sudo means no installing which means no images :( So I built from source the dependencies I needed (ImageMagick, icat and Iterm2-imgcat) All I did was patch in these built files into the neofetch bash script and called it a day.
+All I did was patch in these built files into the neofetch bash script and called it a day.
 **Formatting in the neofetch file is all out of wack, all I did was patch in these bins/scripts**